luiz158/java-stackexchange/README.md

 This is a simple Java Client for the Stackexchange 2.x API

 # Goals
-- the API is still in progress
-- the current main focus is the Questions API
+- interact with the Questions API of Stack Exchange
-- this API is read-only - it doesn't deal with the authentication and OAuth part of the Stackexchange API
+- this interaction is read-only - it doesn't deal with the authentication and OAuth parts of the Stackexchange API